vladmorosanu97/measure-rc-car-performance/README.md

 Connect the RX pin to a digital pin (e.g. pin 3) on the Arduino board.

-Go to the `measure-rc-car-performance-using-gps` folder, open the `measure-rc-car-performance-using-gps.ino` and upload the files to your arduino.
+Go to the `measure-rc-car-performance-using-gps` folder, open the `measure-rc-car-performance-using-gps.ino` and upload the files to your Arduino.

 # MPU6050 Accelerometer